torvalds/linux/Documentation/mm/unevictable-lru.rst

 =============

 The unevictable folio list is also useful for mlock(), in addition to ramfs and SYSV SHM.
-Note that mlock() is only available in CONFIG_MMU=y situations; in NOMMU situations, all mappings are effectively mlocked.
+Analte that mlock() is only available in CONFIG_MMU=y situations; in ANALMMU situations, all mappings are effectively mlocked.

 History